TLC-Tender-Lovin-Code/TLC_client/README.md

 ### Unsolved Problems

-- Still need to ....
+- Still need to style our site a bit more
-- Would like to eventually ....

 ## Images